sameersbn/docker-gitlab-ci/README.md

 The default path image is configured to look for the trusted SSL certificates is at `/home/gitlab_ci/data/certs/ca.crt`, this can however be changed using the `CA_CERTIFICATES_PATH` configuration option.

-Copy the `ca.crt` file into the certs directory on the [datastore](#data-store).
+Copy the `ca.crt` file into a `certs` directory in the [persistent](#persistence).
 The `ca.crt` file should contain the root certificates of all the servers you want to trust.
 With respect to GitLab, this will be the contents of the `gitlab.crt` file as described in the [README](https://github.com/sameersbn/docker-gitlab/blob/master/README.md#ssl) of the [docker-gitlab](https://github.com/sameersbn/docker-gitlab) container.

 By default, our own server certificate [gitlab_ci.crt](#generation-of-self-signed-certificates) is added to the trusted certificates list.